jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 07-07-2025:` Ask for confirmation before initiating a "re-rack" (new frame)

++ `COMPLETED: 24-06-2025` On smaller screens, the "apply" link for red balls bleeds below colour balls that also bleed the line below.
+Not ideal for clarity about which ball it is linked to.

++ `COMPLETED: 29-07-2025` BUG: Player 1 clicks "MISS" without applying their Redball pot(s).

 + `TODO:` BUG: MISS buttons do not not always fire correctly.
 Miss text triggers the action, but not the whole button.

-+ `COMPLETED: 24-06-2025` On smaller screens, the "apply" link for red balls bleeds below colour balls that also bleed the line below.
-Not ideal for clarity about which ball it is linked to.

 + `TODO:` BUG: "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table

 + `TODO:` Last break for player 1 resets when player 1 misses a pot attempt.
 Keep this number until the player makes successful pot after returning to the table. ayer 2.

-+ `TODO:` BUG: Player 1 clicks "MISS" without applying their Redball pot(s).

 + `TODO:` BUG: Player 2 colour balls should be disabled when the table is cleared (frame ends - `#points_remaining` = 0 and player 2 has won the game).